DemianaAmgad/fraud_detection_project/README.md

   - patients with inconsistent chronic condition patterns

 These interpretability tools bridge the gap between machine learning outputs and human-led fraud investigations.

+## 6. Evaluation

+### 6.1 Validation Approach

+To ensure reliable performance assessment—especially under severe class imbalance—we used **stratified 5-fold cross-validation**.
+This approach:

+- Preserves the fraud vs. non-fraud ratio in each fold
+- Reduces variance in evaluation metrics
+- Prevents overly optimistic results from lucky/non-representative splits

+For final testing, an 80/20 train-test split was used after confirming cross-validation stability.

+---

+### 6.2 Evaluation Metrics

+Because fraud detection is an imbalanced classification problem, accuracy is not meaningful.
+Instead, we rely on metrics that directly assess minority-class performance:

+- **Precision (Fraud class)**
+  Measures how many flagged providers are actually fraudulent.
+  High precision → fewer wasted investigations.

+- **Recall (Fraud class)**
+  Measures how many fraudulent providers are successfully detected.
+  High recall → fewer missed fraudulent actors.

+- **F1-Score**
+  Harmonic mean of precision and recall.
+  Useful for comparing models under imbalance.

+- **ROC-AUC**
+  Measures ranking performance but can be misleading under high imbalance.

+- **PR-AUC (Recommended)**
+  Most informative metric → focuses directly on minority-class predictions.

+The chosen primary metric: **PR-AUC**, supported by F1 and recall.

+---

+### 6.3 Confusion Matrix Interpretation

+A confusion matrix provides deeper insight into model behavior:

+- **True Positives (TP):** Fraud correctly detected
+- **False Positives (FP):** Non-fraud flagged as fraud
+- **True Negatives (TN):** Non-fraud correctly ignored
+- **False Negatives (FN):** Fraud that the model failed to detect

+Interpretation for fraud detection:

+- **High FP** → Waste investigation resources
+- **High FN** → Missed fraud → Financial losses

+Given domain sensitivity, the priority is **minimizing FN** (maximizing recall), while maintaining an acceptable FP rate.

+---

+### 6.4 Error Analysis

+Detailed error analysis helps understand weaknesses and potential improvements.

+#### **False Positives (examples):**
+- Some legitimate providers were flagged due to:
+  - Very high claim diversity
+  - Large numbers of distinct physicians
+  - Exceptional patient populations (e.g., complex chronic conditions)
+- These providers may operate in specialized or high-complexity fields, mimicking fraud patterns unintentionally.

+#### **False Negatives (examples):**
+- Some fraudulent providers were missed because:
+  - They had mostly normal behavior except for a few suspicious high-cost claims
+  - Their patient volume was low, reducing statistical signals
+  - Fraudulent behavior was subtle and blended into typical patterns

+This analysis highlights the need for future improvements such as:
+- More granular time-series modeling
+- Referral-pattern network features
+- Anomaly detection alongside supervised modeling

+---

+### 6.5 Model Limitations

+The following limitations should be acknowledged:

+- **Complex multi-table relationships** mean some subtle interactions may be lost during aggregation.
+- **Some fraud behaviors are intentional and adversarial**, making them hard to detect with supervised ML alone.
+- **Imbalanced data** still challenges model sensitivity, even with class weighting.
+- **Static tabular features** may miss dynamic fraud patterns (e.g., abrupt spikes in claim volume).

+These limitations motivate the future work and improvements described in Section 7.